Microsoft Visual Studio 2019 Licensing

 Rights to use Visual Studio Community depend on the customer segment and usage scenarios as explained below.

-Any individual developer can use Visual Studio Community, to create their own free or paid apps.
+Any individual developer can use Visual Studio Community to create their own free or paid apps.
+In addition, any number of users may use the software to develop and test device drivers for the Windows operating system.

 • Any number of users may use the software to develop and test device drivers for the Windows operating system.